Summer Fruit Cup

 Ironically as Sipsmith tried to break the monopoly and turn tides of branded deckchairs from Pimm’s red to Sipmsith yellow in a strange, life-sized game of drafts playing out in festival sites and foodie shows – Pimm’s have desperately been trying to revive sister editions to make a product that can be sold outside of summer.

 Their problem remains two fold.
-Firstly they and their marketing embody the British Summer and are now falling victim to their own success, as to be synonymous with one is to also be invisible during the other seasons.
+First, they and their marketing embody the British Summer and are now falling victim to their own success, as to be synonymous with one is to also be invisible during the other seasons.
 Secondly, even if this weren’t true, selling fruit cups in winter is akin to pushing water uphill.
-Sloe Gin has long dominated the agenda there and with other fruit gins like Warner Edwards Rhubarb and specialist “winter” infusions gaining popularity, the notion that a fruit cup competing in that arena seems unlikely to succeed anytime soon.
+Sloe Gin has long dominated the agenda there and with other fruit gins gaining popularity, a fruit cup competing in that arena seems unlikely to succeed anytime soon.
 While not impossible, it would certainly require a monumental series of marketing campaigns (and a flagship winter product that was genuinely good) to do so.

 So what can be done to help new fruit cup brands coming into the market?